GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 For Cartesian data and scaling the data units do not normally matter (they could be kg or Lumens for all we know) and are never entered.
-Geographic data are different as distances can be specified in a variety of ways.
+Geographic data are different, as distances can be specified in a variety of ways.
 GMT programs that accept actual Earth length scales like search radii or distances can therefore handle a variety of units.
 These choices are listed in Table :ref:`distunits <tbl-distunits>`; simply append the desired